-I was chatting with a friend the other week who mentioned he was thinking about getting a new credit card – one with a 0 percent APR on purchases for over a year – to finance a couple of home improvement projects he had coming up.
+I was chatting with a friend the other week who mentioned he was thinking about getting a credit card with an introductory 0 percent APR on purchases for over a year – to finance a couple of home improvement projects he had coming up.

-Pros of making purchases with 0 percent credit cards
+Pros of making purchases with 0% credit cards

-Cons of making purchases with 0 percent credit cards
+Cons of making purchases with 0% credit cards

 Obviously, however, this strategy is not without risk.

-There’s the chance he’ll have trouble making payments and actually not be able to pay the card off before the 0 percent period comes to an end, costing him interest.
+There’s the chance you’ll have trouble making payments and actually not be able to pay the card off before the 0 percent period comes to an end, costing you interest after all.